tmonj1/misc/javascript/async-await/README.md

 console.log("foo called.");
 ```

-When you execute code above, the output is like below:
+When you execute the code above, the output is as follows:

 ```
 calling foo.